 To be eligible to register at the practice, you must live within the practice catchment area.

-If you are allocated to our practice after contacting the Primary Care Bookings Service on 01622 228393 or email WKCCG.firstname.lastname@example.org you should bring your allocation letter and some Identification, eg Passport and proof of address with you to the Medical Centre.
-You will be asked to complete some registration forms, you download and complete the registration forms below.
+If you are allocated to our practice after contacting the Primary Care Bookings Service on 01634 335095 or email firstname.lastname@example.org , you should complete the forms as above.